Why it matters

 Start with readiness, official source quality, and the standout spec column in the inventory table.
 On component routes, those three signals usually remove weak profiles faster than reading every descriptive paragraph.

-The strongest shared-stack signals here are Amazon Alexa (22), Bluetooth (16), and Cliff Sensors (15).
+The strongest shared-stack signals here are Amazon Alexa (23), Bluetooth (17), and Wi-Fi (16).
 Use those pairings to branch into adjacent component pages when one label is too narrow for the decision.

 Start with iRobot (5), Roborock (4), and Ecovacs (3).
 Repetition across manufacturers is often the clearest signal that the component is part of a stable market pattern rather than a one-off marketing callout.